connected-intelligent-systems/foresight-next-ai-services/load-forecasting/README.md

-# Using the training and prediction service
+# Using the load forecasting service

-## Running in inference mode

 You can run the service via the provided image.
 The container is exposing port `8000`.